MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/learn-about-orchestrator.md

 - Connect systems from different vendors without having to know how to use scripting and programming languages.

 To know about the prerequisites, see [System requirements for System Center Orchestrator](./system-requirements-orch.md).

+For updates on the releases, capabilities and enhancements of Orchestrator, see the [Tech Community blog](https://techcommunity.microsoft.com/category/systemcenter/blog/systemcenterblog) for System Center.

 ## Orchestrator architecture